tfthushaar/patient-doc-booking/SETUP.md

 # Patient Doctor Booking System - Local Development Setup

-A modern medical appointment booking system built with React, TypeScript, and Supabase.
+This setup guide was created by Thush.
+Follow these steps to get your local development environment running for the medical appointment booking system.

 ## Prerequisites